-Cyclone Idai hits Mozambique, Malawi, Zimbabwe, killing 140
+Cyclone Idai hits Mozambique, Malawi, Zimbabwe, killing 150

 U.N. agencies and the Red Cross are helping with rescue efforts that include delivering food supplies and medicines by helicopter in the impoverished southern African countries.

-The number “is constantly changing” World Food Program spokesman Herve Verhoosel was quoted by U.N.
-News as saying.

-Mozambique’s President Filipe said the damage is “very worrisome” and said that the flooding made it difficult for aircraft to land and carry out rescue operations, according to Mozambique’s state radio.
+Mozambique’s President Filipe Nyusi said the damage is “very worrisome” and said that the flooding made it difficult for aircraft to land and carry out rescue operations, according to Mozambique’s state radio.

-Zimbabwe government spokesman Nick Mangwana said Saturday that 24 people have died from the floods so far in Zimbabwe.
+In Zimbabwe, 31 people have died from the floods so far, according to the government.
 The deaths are mainly in Zimbabwe’s Chimanimani, a mountainous area along the eastern border with Mozambique that is popular with tourists.
-No tourist deaths were recorded, he said.
+No tourist deaths were recorded, said government spokesman Nick Mangwana.

-The dead included two school students who were among dozens of children trapped in a dormitory after rocks fell from a nearby mountain, said Mangwana.

 Roads and bridges were swept away, slowing rescue efforts by the military, government agencies and non-governmental organizations, he said.